 In this guide, we’ll break down the science behind each method, compare their strengths, and show how integrating them with 1st Optimal’s medical-backed coaching partnership empowers coaches to deliver personalized, precision-based programming that elevates both results and retention.

-The Role of Hormones in Female Athletic Performance
+How Hormones Drive Female Athletic Performance

 Female hormones affect: